joyceerhl/clippy/README.md

-# clippy
+# Clippy

+Clippy let's you run a variety of large language models (LLMs) locally on your computer while sticking with a user interface of the 1990s.
+It's a love letter and homage to the late, great Clippy, the assistant from Microsoft Office 1997.
+The character was designed by illustrator Kevan Atteberry, who created more than 15 potential characters for Microsoft's Office Assistants.
+This app is not affiliated, approved, or supported by Microsoft.
+Consider it software satire.

+It is also meant to be a reference implementation of [@electron/llm](https://github.com/electron/llm), hoping to help other developers of Electron apps make use of local language models.

 # Acknowledgements

+Thanks to:

-- We're so grateful to Microsoft - not only for everything they've done for Electron, but also for giving us one of the most iconic characters of computing history.
+- I am so grateful to Microsoft - not only for everything they've done for Electron, but also for giving us one of the most iconic characters of computing history.
+- [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) for squeezing llama.cpp into Node.js
-- @pi0 for being the (as far as we know) person to extract the length of each frame from the Clippy spritesheet.
+- @pi0 for being the (as far as I know) person to extract the length of each frame from the Clippy spritesheet.